Virginia Creeper Trail Bike Rentals Adventure

 This small town supports all these shops because it is the crossroad of the Virginia Creeper Trail and the Appalachian Trail.

-Sun Dog also is a gear and provisions cache location for the AT hikers on their way from Georgia to Maine.
+Sun Dog is also a gear and provisions cache location for the AT hikers on their way from Georgia to Maine.

 After paying for your Virginia Creeper Trail bike rentals, your party gets fitted with bicycles.